Online Disability-Affirmative Therapy in BC

 ARE YOU STRUGGLING WITH:

-feeling shame for needing accommodations, rest, or support?
+feeling ashamed for needing accommodations, rest, mobility aids, support, or help?

 Working with me, I will: